aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/run-a-fullnode-on-gcp.md

 ## Prerequisites

-You can run the commands in this guide to deploy your full node on Google Kubernetes Engine from any machine you want.
-From a [VM on GCP](https://cloud.google.com/compute), [Google Cloud Shell](https://cloud.google.com/shell), or your personal computer.
+You can run the commands in this guide to deploy your FullNode on Google Kubernetes Engine from any machine you want: From a [VM on GCP](https://cloud.google.com/compute), or [Google Cloud Shell](https://cloud.google.com/shell), or your personal computer.

-The following packages come pre-installed with Cloud Shell.
-Make sure to review the [documentation around ephermability](https://cloud.google.com/shell/docs/using-cloud-shell#choosing_ephemeral_mode) if you choose to use Cloud Shell.
-But if you are running the installation from your laptop or another machine, you need to install:
+The following packages are pre-installed with Cloud Shell. **Make sure to review** the [documentation around ephemeral mode](https://cloud.google.com/shell/docs/using-cloud-shell/#choose_ephemeral_mode) if you choose to use Cloud Shell.

+However, if you are running the installation from your laptop or another machine, you need to install:

 * Terraform 1.1.7: https://www.terraform.io/downloads.html
 * Kubernetes cli: https://kubernetes.io/docs/tasks/tools/
 * Google Cloud cli: https://cloud.google.com/sdk/docs/install-sdk

-Once you have installed the gcloud CLI, log into GCP using gcloud (https://cloud.google.com/sdk/gcloud/reference/auth/login):
+After you have installed the gcloud CLI, [log into GCP using gcloud](https://cloud.google.com/sdk/gcloud/reference/auth/login):

 ```bash
 gcloud auth login --update-adc
 ```

-If you already have a GCP account setup, jump right into [Getting Started](#getting-started).
-To set up a GCP account, follow the below sections to create and configure your GCP account.
+If you already have a GCP account setup, skip to [Getting Started](#getting-started).
+If you do not have a GCP account, then follow the below sections to create and configure your GCP account.

 ### GCP setup